-These include conditions such as ADHD, high functioning Autism, Dyslexia, Dyscalculia, fine and gross motor delays and speech and language delays.
+These include conditions such as Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), Dyslexia, Dyscalculia, fine and gross motor delays and speech and language delays.
 The children are often anxious, have trouble communicating and interacting with others, and many have behavioural issues.
 In the later years they are often challenged in literacy, numeracy and impacting on their ability to complete education and participate in the community.

 Early intervention for young children who experience developmental delays is critical to mitigate the risk of poor educational outcomes later in life.
 Learning Links is recognised as a pioneer in the area of inclusive early childhood education.
 At our inclusive preschool, children of all abilities learn side by side, maximising their learning abilities and wellbeing as they progress to primary school.

-How we support children with learning difficulties and disabilities
+How do we support children with learning difficulties and disabilities?

 Today in Australia, a diagnosis of a learning disability and difficulty does not entitle a child or family to financial assistance.
 This means that they rely solely on their family’s ability to pay for critical assessments, therapies, educational supports and targeted behavioural interventions.
 Learning Links raises awareness of these issues and the need to provide better access to supports.